leedia/polybot/readme.md

 `.rename *` | renames the current chat to `*`
 `.weather *` | a wunderground location `*` which can be either a zipcode or a location name.
 `.timer *` | a timer which counts down `*` seconds and then notifies when reaching `0`.
-`.ref` | links to this page
+`.topwords` | analyses up to 10,000 previous messages to generate a word count `.ref` | links to this page
 `.leave` | exits the (group) chat.